orcular-org/orcuDispenser/Documentation/Making_sheets.md

 - Raise the lower plate by using the jack (depends on your machine) until the top metal sheet barely touches the top side of the sheet press
 - Preheat it to 230 °C (recommended temperature for PP by Precious Plastic)
 - Wait 10 mins
   - Apply some more pressure using the jack
   - Repeat this process three more times
-> This procedere makes sure that you wont't have any air bubbles inside your sheet
+> ℹ️ This procedere makes sure that you wont't have any air bubbles inside your sheet
 - After adding pressure four times and therefore 40 mins of baking you can turn off the heating
-- For cooling down there are two options
+- For cooling down there are two options:
   - Let the sheet cool down for about 3 hours in the sheet press (if you don't have a cold press)
   - If you have a cold press, you can move the sheet to the cold press, apply pressure and let it cool down for 3 hours
 - Remove the mould from the press and take out the sheet

+## Postprocessing

+- If your sheet feels greasy from the silicone, use some dish soap or vinegar to remove the grease and wash it off with water
+- Cut off the edges with a table saw or utility knife
+- Measure the thickness at different points on the edge.
+If it is around 4.0 to 5.5 mm thick, it should be okay, but if it varies more than 0.5 mm, it could cause difficulties in the laser cutting process.
+- Examine your sheet on both sides and check if it has any air bubbles.
+Small air bubbles should be okay, but larger air pockets or cavities should be avoided in the laser cutting.